Terry Jernigan

 Terry Lynne Jernigan is a neuropsychologist and the director of the Center for Human Development at University of California, San Diego.

 Education

 Jernigan graduated from University of California, Irvine with a bachelor's degree before earning a doctorate from University of California, Los Angeles.
 She interned and completed her postdoctoral research at Stanford University and Palo Alto VA Medical Center.

 Career

 In 1984, Jernigan joined the faculty at University of California, San Diego where she is currently a professor of Cognitive Science, Psychiatry, and Radiology.
 She serves on the advisory council of the National Institutes of Health.
+She is the national co-director of the Adolescent Brain Cognitive Development (ABCD) Study.